 - 1. All prices are exclusive of GST. - 2.
 Volumetric prices apply to kWh as metered at each ICP.
 The hours of service for controlled loads are target minimum levels of service.
 In unusual network circumstances it may be necessary for the target level to be less. - 3.
 Capacity provided is on the basis of LV fuse size or transformer capacity. - 4.
-Load group LO is for approved unmetered supplies only. - 5.
+Load group L0 is for approved unmetered supplies only. - 5.
 Load group LOA is for approved unmetered builders temporary supply with maximum capacity of 15 kVA and subject to special conditions. - 6.
 8 kVA connections require a sealed 32 Amp MCB installed on the meter board. - 7.
 For connections in LG2 and above that satisfy the criteria for Domestic as defined in the Electricity (Low Fixed Charge Tariff Option for Residential Consumers) Regulations 2004, then Residential pricing is available as an option. - 8.
 For L4 and L5 load groups an additional \$8.40 per kVA of capacity applies if Aurora Energy owns the distribution transformer. - 9.
 An additional \$85.20 per kVA per annum of equivalent corrective capacitance applies if the installation power factor is required to be improved to 0.95. - 10.
 Settlement residues are excluded from pass-through prices and are credited separately (refer section 7.2). - 11.
 The registry code of "NOCHARGE" applies to Aurora Energy ICPs that do not incur any delivery prices. - 12.
 The Queenstown sub area is defined by Aurora Energy as comprising connections at threat from uneconomic bypass as a result of competitive, grid-connected distribution services.
 A prudent discount policy applies. - 13.
 The All-Inclusive volumetric price options (codes "017", "042", and "043") on the South Dunedin and Halfway Bush GXPs are not available to ICPs with an Initial Energization Date of 1 April 2017, or any later date. - 14.
 Excess capacity charges of \$8.40 per kVA will be charged to customers supplied by a dedicated transformer where they subsequently reduce their Assessed Capacity.
-The customer can avoid the excess capacity charges if they arrange for the transformer to be physically downsized.
+The customer can avoid the excess capacity charges if they arrange for the transformer to be physically downsized. - 15.
+Peak and off-peak rates must be used in conjunction with each other and should not be combined with anytime rates.